davidlanhaibin/qingstor-sdk-csharp/README.md

 ## LICENSE

-The Apache License (Version 2.0, January 2017).
+The Apache License (Version 1.0, May 2017).